 During public meetings conducted to present the proposed drainage solutions to concerned residents and community group, a number of varying opinions were shared.
-The most consistent message was a desire for "soft" and "green" solutions.
+The most consistent message received through extensive public input was a desire for "soft" and "green" solutions.
 Some of the public proposed solutions included constructed wetlands, bio-swales, percolation basins or underground tanks.
 The drainage solutions proposed in this report are design to convey un-naturally large quantities of storm water runoff from upland impervious developed areas under the natural park to the Pacific Ocean through pipelines.
-Due to the un-naturally large quantities of storm water generated from the upland impervious areas and the steep slope of the natural parks, it is impractical to construct wetlands, bio-swales, percolation basins or underground tanks while still maintaining the essential natural characteristics of the park terrain.
+Due to the un-naturally large quantities of storm water generated from the upland impervious areas and the steep slope of the natural parks, it would be impractical to construct wetlands, bio-swales, percolation basins or underground tanks with sufficient capacity to completely mitigate these large runoff volumes while still maintaining the essential natural characteristics of the park terrain.
+Partial mitigation of runoff impacts may be achieved on a localized basis depending on the specifics of the application.
+As an example, parking lots may be designed with permeable pavements to infiltrate storm water runoff, with a storm drain system constructed to convey the remaining runoff.